MTSU

 Animation department creates first original film

-Research projects don’t have to be a one-man show, and four animation students proved just that by working with over 200 animation students and faculty to create the first original film the MT IMAGINE Animation Studio has ever made.
+Research projects don’t have to be a one-man show, and four animation students proved just that by working with just under 100 animation students and faculty to create the first original film the MT IMAGINE Animation Studio has ever made.

 Middle Tennessee State University animation students stand beside their faculty mentor, Rodrigo Gomez, associate professor in the Department of Media Arts, as they discuss their upcoming film premiere to an attendee at the seventh annual Undergraduate Research Center Fall Research and Creative Activity Open House held Thursday, Nov.
 7, in the Miller Education Center on campus in Murfreesboro, Tenn.
 (MTSU photo by Andy Heidt)